danilop/amazon-sagemaker-keras-text-classification/README.md

 cd ~/SageMaker/amazon-sagemaker-keras-text-classification/container/
 vim ./sagemaker_keras_text_classification/train
 docker build -t sagemaker-keras-text-class-2units-2layers:latest .
+cd ../container/local_test
+./train_local.sh sagemaker-keras-text-class-2units-2layers:latest
 ```

+When running training locally multiple times, you should confirm (two times) to "remove write-protected regular file".
+Those files are the model output of the previous training (the ‘news_breaker.h5’ and the ‘tokenizer.pickle’ files).

 Here's the part of the `train` file where you can change the network architecture to have more units or add new layers: